brianjbeach/chalice-unit-test/README.md

 ====================== 3 passed in 0.05 seconds ======================
 ```

 Your tests can now be added to a continuous deployment (CD) pipeline.
 The pipeline can run tests on code changes and, if they pass, promote the new build to a testing stage.
 Chalice can generate a CloudFormation template that will create a starter CD pipeline.
 It contains a CodeCommit repo, a CodeBuild stage for packaging your chalice app, and a CodePipeline stage to deploy your application using CloudFormation.
-For more information see the **chalice generate-pipeline** command in the [Chalice Documentation](http://chalice.readthedocs.io/en/latest/topics/cd.html).
+For more information, see the **chalice generate-pipeline** command in the [Chalice Documentation](http://chalice.readthedocs.io/en/latest/topics/cd.html).

 ## Conclusion